End of life signs

 Changes in breathing

-As the body slows down, its need for oxygen reduces.
+Near the end of life, as the body slows down, its need for oxygen reduces.
 You may notice a change in your loved one’s breathing pattern.
 It may become slower, less regular and shallower.
 Or it could become deeper and more rapid.
 If your loved one is anxious or agitated, or if their tumour is in the brain stem, they may breathe faster and become breathless.
 And their breathing can change from one type to another in only a few moments.